 Note: the Niv Lab is currently quite full and we are not actively searching for students, nor do we currently have open positions for postdocs.
-However, we have one opening for a research assistant programmer immediately, and will have research assistant openings from summer/fall 2022.

 Q: Are you accepting post-docs?